 Student leadership is considered to be an integral part of Casey Grammar School’s wellbeing and personal development programs, providing vital opportunities for personal growth.

 We want our students to learn and appreciate the value of service, both to other people and to their own ideas, initiatives and projects.
 Our students will experience the satisfaction and reward of turning an initiative into a successful reality, of making a strong and lasting difference to their own and the lives of others at the School.
 It is often a challenge for young people to assert themselves, and to take a stand for what they know to be right.

-Training and support is provided to all of our students to instill sound values, a strong moral compass, confidence and self-assurance.
+Training and support are provided to all our students to instil sound values, a strong moral compass, confidence and self-assurance.
 Student leadership opportunities are available across the entire school.